Photographs by Christopher Medak ©

 After moving his family from Australia to reside in Arizona, Thom chaired the board of the Museum of Northern Arizona, the state’s premier institution of native American culture, anthropology, archaeology, and geology, guiding the museum through a critical and turbulent phase of its growth and funding requirements.

 In the last decade, Thom began teaching widely in the United States, bringing Los Angeles, San Francisco, and New York City (starting a few days after September 11th, 2001) into a continuous rotating international teaching tour that reaches Australian major cities annually.
-His 108-day residential teacher-training programs in India continue to provide new teachers of Vedic Meditation internationally and his annual 10-day meditation and knowledge retreats in the Indian Himalaya, have been attended by hundreds of participants from six countries studying advanced elements of Vedic wisdom.
+His 12-week residential teacher-training programs in India continue to provide new teachers of Vedic Meditation internationally and his annual 10-day meditation and knowledge retreats in the Indian Himalaya, have been attended by hundreds of participants from six countries studying advanced elements of Vedic wisdom.

 Today, Thom continues to teach Vedic Meditation worldwide.
 In addition to a public client-base of tens of thousands of personally-taught students, he’s taught meditation to, and consulted to, the heads of many major Hollywood studios, several award-winning film industry leaders, two heads of state, and one Nobel Peace prize laureate.